TyberiusPrime/mbf-fastq-processor/README.md

 ```

 ### TrimQualityEnd
-Trimmomatic: TRAILING: Cut bases off the end of a read, if below a threshold quality
+Cut bases off the end of a read, if below a threshold quality.

+Trimmomatic: TRAILING
 ```
 Arguments:
     min - minimum quality to keep (in whatever your score is encoded in.)